 - Thought Leader Forum introduces an external point of view on business and leadership to accelerate development.

-Enterprise Learning and Development hosted a Global Learning Month to promote a culture of learning and empower employees to learn new skills with perspectives from industry experts, Allstate leaders and their peers.
-In 2021, over 7,000 employees participated in Allstate’s Global Learning Month.
+Enterprise Learning and Development hosted a Global Learning Festival to promote a culture of learning and empower employees to learn skills with perspectives from industry experts, Allstate leaders and their peers.
+In 2022, 1,674 employees participated live in Allstate's Global Learning Festival.